Chauhan-yuvraj/spotifyclone/README.md

 # Spotify Clone

-Welcome to the Spotify Clone project!
+Hello and Welcome to the Spotify Clone project!
 This web application replicates some of the basic functionalities of Spotify using HTML and CSS.
 You can check out the live demo [here](https://chauhan-yuvraj.github.io/spotifyclone/).

 ## Table of Contents ..